spences10/cheat-sheets/git.md

 If you go back to the GitHub setting page and refresh the key icon should go from black to green. 🎉

+### SSH Keys With Passwords

+IF you add a password to your SSH key you will find yourself entering the password to authenticate on each operation

 ## Use multiple SSH keys